-Many systems in societies are built on conditions that were prevailing during the 20th century, some of which were deliberately designed to change conditions to what was believed to be better, given the current understanding of that time.
-In many societies this means that healthcare systems, school systems, etc assume that each person spend most of their time during a year in one place, and during a lifetime does not move from place to place more than a couple of times.
+Many systems in societies are built on conditions that were prevailing during the 19th and 20th centuries.
+Some of the systems were deliberately designed to change conditions to what was believed to be better, given the current understanding of that time.
+We may now see that differently.
+In many societies this means that healthcare systems, school systems, etc. assume that each person spend most of their time during a year in one place, and during a lifetime does not move from place to place more than a couple of times.

-However, in a world where more than 50 million people are in constant move, and where 20th century ideas about society and citizens not necessarily apply, we can imagine alternative futures.
+However, in a world where more than 50 million people are in constant move, and where 20th century ideas about society and citizens not necessarily apply, we should be able to imagine alternative futures.